 - Dull skin

 Anorexia does not always relate to eating habits.
 Anorexics obsess over losing weight and may also exercise to a degree that is unhealthy.
-They will work out for hours a day and always feel like they should still be doing even more.
-For teens who already lead active lives, this is a noticeable sign as extensive exercise is not necessary.
+They will work out for hours on end in a single day, and will feel like they should be doing even more.